diaa/apg-workshop/_entries/02-04 load-data.md

 > **psql session skills** (`\timing`, `\x`, `\watch`, `\conninfo`, `\i`, `\?`) are covered in the previous **psql: The PostgreSQL Command-Line Client** section.
 This step focuses on navigation commands that explore what is on the server.

+> **Tip:** Want to see the SQL behind any `\` command?
+Run `\set ECHO_HIDDEN on` in psql — it will print the underlying query before each result.
+This is useful for learning and for reproducing meta-commands in other SQL clients like VS Code.

 #### 3.1 — List all databases

 <span class="lang-tag lang-tag-psql">psql</span>